 Keen to present classical music in unconventional ways, Andreas has developed concert projects and formats that often feature unorthodox venues, or whereby musicians collaborate with artists in other fields, such as theatre and dance.
-Such performances have drawn a much wider and younger audience than traditional classical concerts.
+Such performances have successfully drawn a much wider and younger audience than traditional classical concerts.

 Meet Andreas in 21 questions

 1. Some basics first: How tall are you?

 Too many.
 Maybe Tin Tin In Tibet, The Lives Of The Others, Crouching Tiger Hidden Dragon, or 2046 by Wong Kar-wai.
 And films by Almodóvar.

 5. What is your mobile phone ring tone?

 Don’t know, most of the time it’s on silent.